Donor Lifecycle Analysis

 Retained donors are your engaged supporters who give year-over-year.
 In the donor lifecycle, retained donors gave within the past 12 months and less than 15 months since their previous gift.
 To keep these donors engaged, assign them to fundraisers who can provide regular interaction and chances for involvement.

-Tip: To analyze retention based on the current and previous fiscal years instead of past 12 months, use the Retention metrics in Fundraising, Analyze.
+Tip: To analyze retention based on the current and previous fiscal years instead of past 12 months, use the Retention metrics in Fundraising, Analyze or Reporting.
 For more information, see Donor Retention Analysis.

 Recaptured donors gave within the past 12 months, after more than 15 months since their previous gift.
 To help prevent a relapse, show your appreciation with a personalized hand-written thank you note and ask for details — through a friendly inquiry or short survey — about how to improve engagement.

-Tip: To analyze recaptured donors based on the current fiscal year instead of past 12 months, use the Recapture metrics in Fundraising, Analyze.
+Tip: To analyze recaptured donors based on the current fiscal year instead of past 12 months, use the Recapture metrics in Fundraising, Analyze or Reporting.
 For more information, see Donor Recapture Analysis.